frontendmentorio/loopstudios-landing-page/style-guide.md

 - [IcoMoon](https://icomoon.io)
 - [Ionicons](https://ionicons.com)

-> 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all details and get hands-on experience using a professional workflow with tools like Figma.
+> 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.